 Scams using PayPal payments have been cropping up more and more these days.
 I’m finding people every day asking about emails they’ve received that they know nothing about, especially from a person called Brian Munch.
-It’s all because scammers have started faking emails and adding dodgy links in an attempt to snatch consumers personal and bank details.
+It’s all because scammers have started faking emails and adding dodgy links to snatch consumers’ personal and bank details.
 Which they then use to swipe money from your accounts and launder it away.

-These are created to protect us but unfortunately as long as there is a way of paying and receiving money online there will always be people who think it’s acceptable to find ways using these systems to con people out of their money.
+These are created to protect us but unfortunately, as long as there is a way of paying and receiving money online there will always be people who think it’s acceptable to find ways to use these systems to con people out of their money.
 Scammers will find any possible way to cheat and steal and they are getting more and more imaginative.
 Below are a few methods I have been looking into to help protect others from these scammers.

 Types of Scams using PayPal Payments!

 PayPal Payment Scams

 With the protection policies in mind, it doesn’t stop the scammers from trying to find ways of using these protection policies to their advantage.
 Some simple scams are paying for items through Paypal having the products sent out and the buyer then claiming to Paypal that they haven’t received the goods.
 Paypal then refunds the money to the buyer and the seller is out of pocket for the money for the product and also no longer has the product.
 This is not great for the seller and can put people off selling items.
 Just remember not everyone is dodgy and it’s unfortunate that the people who do scam others, spoil it for the rest.